caolan/async/README.md

 <a name="auto" />
 ### auto(tasks, [callback])

-Determines the best order for running functions based on their requirements.
+Determines the best order for running the functions in `tasks`, based on their requirements.
 Each function can optionally depend on other functions being completed first, and each function is run as soon as its requirements are satisfied.

-If any of the functions pass an error to their callback, that function will not complete (so any other functions depending on it will not run) and the main callback will be called immediately with the error.
+If any of the functions pass an error to their callback, it will not complete (so any other functions depending on it will not run), and the main `callback` is immediately called with the error.
 Functions also receive an object containing the results of functions which have completed so far.

-Note, all functions are called with a results object as a second argument, so it is unsafe to pass functions in the tasks object which cannot handle the extra argument.
+Note, all functions are called with a `results` object as a second argument, so it is unsafe to pass functions in the `tasks` object which cannot handle the extra argument.

 For example, this snippet of code:

 ```js
 async.auto({